stesta/stesta.github.io/_posts/2014-05-06-adding-multi-level-menus-to-bootstrap-3-and-the-roots-theme-engine.markdown

 ---
 layout: post
-current: post
-cover: assets/images/blog/thumbnails/menu1.jpg
-navigation: True
-title: "Adding Multi-Level Menus to Bootstrap 3 and the Roots Theme Engine"
+title: Adding Multi-Level Menus to Bootstrap 3 and the Roots Theme Engine
+image: /assets/images/blog/thumbnails/menu1.jpg
 date: 2014-05-06
-tags:
-class: post-template
-subclass: 'post'
-author: steve
 ---
 Very recently I had a request to do some work on a WordPress site.
 Granted, I'm not a fan of WordPress, but whatcha gonna do<!--more--> ?
 (Note: that "not a fan" is an understatement... php?!... really?!?!)
 Because I'm not a fan, my experience with WordPress is incredibly limited.